 11. What are two ways that planting trees near the shore of rivers and lakes improve water quality?

-Planting trees near shorelines (the riparian zone) prevents erosion and increased turbidity as well as decreasing water temperature which increases levels of dissolved oxygen available for aquatic organisms.
+Planting trees near shorelines (the riparian zone) prevents erosion which will decrease turbidity as well as decreases water temperature which will increase levels of dissolved oxygen available for aquatic organisms.

 12. A law made in the 1980’s required industries to install filters on their smokestacks.
 How did that law improve water quality?